 1. Forest Park

 The St. Louis Zoo, St. Louis Art Museum, Missouri History Museum, and St. Louis Science Center are all free, every single day, for everyone.
-There are some special exhibits that charge an entrance fee, and you must pay to ride the train or see the sea lion show at the zoo.
-But the prices are reasonable.
+There are some special exhibits that charge an entrance fee, and you must pay to ride the train or see the sea lion show at the zoo (but the prices are very reasonable).

-In the summer, you can watch soon-be-stars under the stars at The Muny amphitheatre in Forest Park.
+In the summer, you can watch soon-be-stars under the stars at The Muny amphitheater in Forest Park.
 The last nine rows are free for every performance.
-Gates for the seats open at 7 p.m.
+Gates for these free seats open at 7 p.m.

 The Missouri Botanical Garden is home to one of the largest Japanese Gardens in North America.
 If you're taking a trip to St. Louis with children, there is a hidden gem inside the Garden itself: the Children's Garden is one of the best venues to entertain kids in the entire city.
-It's so well done.
 There are places to climb and slide, a general store, and an area where you can make music.
-It's open from April-October.
+It's open from April through October.